M-arcus/cloudron-docs/knowledgebase/docs/server.md

 For VPS providers that support it, the server (cpu/disk/memory) can be resized and Cloudron will automatically adapt to the available resources after a server restart.

+!!! note "IP changes"
+    Some VPS providers change the IP address of the virtual machine after a resize.
+    You will have to change the IP address in your DNS, if this is the case.

 ### AWS EBS

 On AWS, the partition and the filesystem must be resized after resizing the EBS